katalon-studio-samples/Katalon_fileupload_sample/README.md

 # Use cases

-* By Using Uplaod File Keyword
+* Upload a file using Uplaod File Keyword.
-* By Using Uplad File drag and drop keyword
+* Upload a file using Uplad File drag and drop keyword.
-* By Sendkeys
+* Upload a file using Sendkeys.
-* By Robot class
+* Upload a file using Robot class.
-* By Apple Script(AutoIT For Win)
+* Upload a file using Apple Script(AutoIT For Win).

 # How to automate